Modern Art Skepticism & Kids In Bad Neighborhoods-Don’t You Want To Be Cool?-Links to Tom Wolfe, Robert Hughes & Isaiah Berlin

 Full piece here.

--Koons gets the Annie Leibovitz treatment (a well-made, but unfortunate photo at the link).
+-Koons gets the Annie Leibovitz treatment (an unfortunate photo at the link).

 -This is not a commentary on Koons’ art, some of which I like well enough, it’s a much worse beast; another attempt at cultural criticism.